 What is sweat and why do we sweat?

-Sweating is the primary way that people regulate their core temperature; this process is called evaporative cooling and it is one of the most efficient ways of cooling down the body.
+Sweating is the primary way that people regulate their core temperature; this process is called evaporative cooling, and it is one of the most efficient means of cooling down the body.
 Only horses and humans have a large density of sweat glands all over the body.

 Although evaporative cooling is an effective and efficient way to regulate temperature, it does have some drawbacks.
 Sweating causes the body to lose water very quickly which can quickly lead to dehydration.
 People can sweat up to 3 litres per hour at maximum exertion.
 Emotional stress also leads to a sweat response at the palms, soles of the feet, armpits, and the forehead area.